Audio/MIDI multitrack recording software

 EQ

-The EQ effect consists of 6 tone control sections.
+The overall transfer curve is displayed at the top.
 The colored dots correspond to the 6 sections.
-You can move them to control the section Gain and Frequency knobs.
+You can move them to control the section's Gain and Frequency knobs.
+A small version of the curve appears in the effect slot itself.

-EQ window, with spectrum and 'Standard' reference spectrum (blue curve)
+EQ window, with spectrum and Standard reference spectrum (blue curve)

-EQ window, with spectrum and 'Standard' reference spectrum (blue curve)
+EQ window, with spectrum and "Standard" reference spectrum (blue curve)

-Each section has its own Bypass button ('B').
+Each section has its own Bypass button ("B").

 Lo Cut